"Give me Librium or give me meth."

 me?
 Well, I'm the only one here.
 Who the f--k do you think you're

-talkin' to?"
 "I have a very pessimistic view of life.
 You should know this about

 me if we're gonna go out.
 You know, I - I feel that life is - is divided